allegro/blog/_posts/2022-02-03-visual-thinking.md

 — Is that all?<br/>
 — I didn’t catch more changes.<br/>
 — What about customers willing to check if they are eligible for a discount?<br/>
-— Oh, so it seems we need to change ‘my account’ page as well.<br/>
+— Oh, so it seems we need to change the “My Account” page as well.<br/>
 — And the checkout service?
 We have to both display discount and use it.<br/>
 — You’re right!
 I was trying to picture the main change in my mind and wasn’t paying attention to the whole discussion.<br/>
 — Guys, checkout stays the same.
-Cart is providing everything the checkout requires.
+The cart is providing everything the checkout requires.

 ### Retrospective